oheger/stream-sync/README.md

 _Win32LastModifiedTime_ with the namespace _urn:schemas-microsoft-com:_ to
 hold a modified time different from the upload time.
 This property will be set correctly for each file that is uploaded during a sync process.

+Note that the _--dst-password_ parameter could have been omitted.
+Then the user would have been prompted for the password.

 **Sync from a local directory to a WebDav server with encryption** Building upon the previous example, with some additional options it is possible